Characters found in Clone High.

-- Nice Girl: Joan has become cynical and angst due to not being able to live up to the original Joan of Arc, but she cares deeply for Abe, and is an all around nice person.
+- Nice Girl: Joan has become cynical and angsty due to not being able to live up to the original Joan of Arc's reputation, but she cares deeply for Abe, and is an all-around nice person.

 - Sitcom Arch-Nemesis: To Cleo